An Integer Linear Programming Framework for Mining Constraints from Data: Experiments

 \section{Experiments}

 We experiment on two synthetic problems, $9\times 9$ Sudoku and minimal spanning tree (MST), to show that the proposed methods can capture different kinds of constraints.
 We then incorporate the proposed technique with a feed-forward neural network in a hierarchical multi-label classification problem.
-For all the experiments, we use the Gurobi~\citep{gurobi} as the ILP solver\footnote{We configure the ILP solver such that it outputs optimal solution (i.e., set $MIPGap=0$).}.
+For all the experiments, we use the Gurobi v8.1.1~\citep{gurobi} as the ILP solver.\footnote{We configure the ILP solver such that it outputs optimal solution (i.e., set $MIPGap=0$).
+The relaxed LP will be discussed in Sec. \ref{sec:time}.}